 - You will need to use dynamic allocation/deallocation of memory, and points will be deducted for improper memory management (e.g., never deallocating any memory that you allocated).
 The test script checks for this, but to actually diagnose memory leaks, you use valgrind with the --leak-check=yes option. (-50% penalty per test with a memory leak!) - You may NOT read in the input file more than once.
 This means you cannot count the number of entries ahead of time -- you will instead need to allocate memory dynamically over the course of the run.
 Many programming problems tasks involve input of unknown size that you cannot simply read twice; dynamic memory management is therefore essential. (-50% penalty overall!) - Internally, C's fopen() call malloc's space to keep track of the open file.
-Therefore, to avoid a memory leak (and the accompanying penalty), you must fclose() the opened file before exiting. - Be sure that your main function returns EXIT_SUCCESS (0) on a successful run. (-25% penalty per test with a non-zero exit status!) - The self-tester, when looking at floats, checks to see they're within 0.1%, so you don't have to worry if you're off by a tiny amount from the published outputs due to floating point error. - A common mistake is to forget to initialize data, especially memory provided via malloc.
+Therefore, to avoid a memory leak (and the accompanying penalty), you must fclose() the opened file before exiting. - No Al stuff, please: ChatGPT and friends might be able to write this.
+They might even do a decent job.
+But Homework 2 is to write the same programs in MIPS Assembly language, which they for sure can't do, and you won't be able to write it either if you don't understand your own code! - Be sure that your main function returns EXIT\SUCCESS (0) on a successful run. (-25% penalty per test with a non-zero exit status!) - The self-tester, when looking at floats, checks to see they're within 0.1%, so you don't have to worry if you're off by a tiny amount from the published outputs due to floating point error. - A common mistake is to forget to initialize data, especially memory provided via malloc.
 For example, if you malloc a linked list node for a pizza and never set its next pointer, that pointer's value is NOT null by default, but rather random junk, which can cause intermittent crashes.
 Valgrind can help you catch such things.